easybuilders/easybuild/docs/Installing-Lmod-without-root-permissions.rst

 Lmod
 ~~~~

-Dependencies: building Lmod using the steps below requires tcl, tcl-dev(el) make and bzip2
+Dependencies: building Lmod using the steps below requires tcl, tcl-dev(el), make and bzip2

 **Step 1**: Download and unpack the latest available Lmod version,
 `Lmod-8.4.tar.bz2`_ at the time of writing.